-Infant, child stroke survivors prone to seizures, epilepsyFebruary 7th, 2013 in Neuroscience
+Infant, child stroke survivors prone to seizures, epilepsyFebruary 7, 2013 in Medicine & Health / Neuroscience

 About one-third of American infants and children who suffer bleeding into brain tissue, may later have seizures and as many as 13 percent will develop epilepsy within two years, according to new research reported at the American Stroke Association's International Stroke Conference 2013.